Diyigelieren/cline/.clinerules/workflows/extension-release.md

 <changelog>
 ## [3.13.0]

--   Add Cline rules popover under the chat field, allowing you to easily add, enable & disable workspace level or global rule files
+-   Add Kline rules popover under the chat field, allowing you to easily add, enable & disable workspace level or global rule files
 -   Add new slash command menu letting you type “/“ to do quick actions like creating new tasks
 -   Add ability to edit past messages, with options to restore your workspace back to that point
 -   Allow sending a message when selecting an option provided by the question or plan tool